-Snailfish are found at many different depths in marine waters around the world, including off the coast of San Juan Island, where Gerringer is continuing research on the family of fish.
+Snailfish are found at many different depths in marine waters around the world, including off the coast of San Juan Island.

-During research trips in 2014 and 2017, scientists collected 37 specimens of the new species from depths of about 6,900 meters (22,600 feet) to 8,000 meters (26,200 feet) along the trench.
-DNA analysis and 3-D scanning to analyze skeletal and tissue structures helped researchers determine they had found a new species.
+During research trips in 2014 and 2017, scientists collected 37 specimens from depths of about 6,900 meters (22,600 feet) to 8,000 meters (26,200 feet) along the trench.
+DNA analysis and 3D scanning to analyze skeletal and tissue structures helped researchers determine they had found a new species.

-Since then, a research team from Japan has recorded footage of the fish swimming at depths of 8,134 meters (26,686 feet), the deepest sighting so far.
+Since then, researchers from Japan recorded footage of the fish swimming at depths of 8,178 meters (26,830 feet), the deepest sighting so far.

-A handful of researchers have explored the Mariana Trench, but few comprehensive surveys of the trench and its inhabitants have been completed because of its depth and location, Gerringer explained.
-These research trips, conducted while Gerringer completed her doctorate at University of Hawai’i at Mānoa, involved dropping traps with cameras down to the bottom of the trench.
+A handful of researchers have explored the Mariana Trench, but few comprehensive surveys of the trench and its inhabitants have been completed because of its depth and location, Gerringer says.
+These research trips, conducted while she completed her doctorate at University of Hawaii at Mānoa, involved dropping traps with cameras down to the bottom of the trench.
 It can take four hours for a trap to sink to the bottom.

-Figure legend: This Knowridge.com image is credited to Adam Summers/University of Washington.
+Figure legend: This Knowridge.com image is credited to Adam Summers/U. Washington.